Linux-Tech-Tips/matrix-solver/README.md

-# Linear Matrix Solver
+# Matrix Solver

-This project is a program developed in C++ which uses Gauss-Jordan elimination to solve a system of linear equations, represented as a matrix.

-The calculator is built to work with infinite/arbitrary precision, using a custom fraction data type.

-As of now, the project is work in progress.
+This project is a linear algebra adjacent side project, created in an effort to further my understanding of the algorithms behind various matrix operations, mainly Gauss-Jordan elimination.

+The main component of the project is a C++ program, capable of finding the Reduced Row Echelon Form, Row Echelon Form or an Inverse of a Matrix, among others.

+Along with my understanding of the maths concepts, the project was also made with the intention of improving my C++ skill in mind.

+More information on this project can be found in the accompanying documentation.